catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 ## BUSINESS PROCESS

 A request is initiated by the consumer.
 A skill is utilized to define what to to.
 The skill can be either sent directly with the request or registered at an connector (EDC) and referenced within the request.

-The EDC has registered a Knowledge Agent plane (KA), which matches and delegats sub-graphs as well as sub-skills and provides data and service bindings.
+The EDC connector has registered a Knowledge Agent plane (KA), which matches and delegats sub-graphs as well as sub-skills and provides data and service bindings.

 ![business-process](assets/business-process.drawio.svg)

 Info: component provider is also usage data provider